-It was just eight newsletters ago (#46) that we were discussing how the world has made more progress with sentence-based language translation this year than in the past ten years combined.
+Why it matters: It was just eight newsletters ago (#46) that we were discussing how the world has made more progress with sentence-based language translation this year than in the past ten years combined.
 And now, we’re witnessing another transformative innovation in the form of Google Pixel Buds.
 This pair of on-the-go translators moves translation forward in an exciting way, removing the latency experienced with previous technological translation tools.

 As with other technology innovations, talk around these buds centers again on the topic of machine vs human in hospitality, as well as the potential for automation to replace human work.
 Not everyone thinks these buds will replace human translation anytime soon, however.
 When professional Portuguese translator Joåo Correia was asked what he thought of Google’s new innovation, he commented wryly, “I’d like to see what happens when an Anglophile uses it to communicate with a Japanese about oil rig implementation.”
 Indeed, the confidence many professionals have about their superiority over technology when it comes to translation rests on the still-unique human ability to parse a sentence for sentience and abstraction.
 Perhaps the key is to strive for a balance between automation and human value, as reflected in the words of DS Interpretation founder Bill Wood: "Interpreters will never be replaced by technology, they will be replaced by interpreters who use technology."